DataDog/hiring-engineers/answers.md

 ### Adding tags
 The instructions told me to add tags to the Agent config file which would also display onto the Host Map page in Datadog.
 I was able to find the config file from this [page](https://help.datadoghq.com/hc/en-us/articles/203037169-Where-is-the-configuration-file-for-the-Agent-) and learned how to add tags appropriately from this [instructional page](https://docs.datadoghq.com/getting_started/tagging/assigning_tags/#assigning-tags-using-the-configuration-files).
 Initially I had trouble seeing the tags displayed onto the Host Map because my spacing wasn't correct in the 'datadog.yaml' file.

-Tags written in the configuration file:
+Tags written in the configuration file.

 ![Config file tags](images/CollectingMetrics/ConfigTags.png)

-Tags displayed on the Host Map:
+Tags displayed on the Host Map.

 ![Host map tags](images/CollectingMetrics/HostMapTags.png)

 ### Installing database